thomasgoldstein/zabuyaki/res/src/tiled/README.md

 ## Predefined events ##
 * nextmap <- Load next map.
 The next map is set in the map properties.
 Override it with an event's 'nextmap' (map name) property.

-## Define enemy batches ##
+## Define enemy waves ##
 Go to the layers tab.
 Create **Group layer**.
-Rename it to "batch".
+Rename it to "wave".
-Now add **Object layers** as batches into the **Group layer** "batch".
+Now add **Object layers** as waves into the **Group layer** "wave".

-Every batch should be named.
+Every wave should be named.
 You can alter its Color property to colour its units on the Tiled screen.
-Give simple names to your batches, such as 1 2 3 4 etc.
+Give simple names to your waves, such as 1 2 3 4 etc.

-The left and the right sides of the batch are used as the horizontal positions the players stoppers.
+The left and the right sides of the wave are used as the horizontal positions the players stoppers.

-Custom properties for each batch **Object layer**:
+Custom properties for each wave **Object layer**:
 * spawnDelay <- delay before all its enemy appearance in seconds (float numbers are fine, too).
 This property is optional.
 * music <- start playing a new BGM by alias.
 All the music aliases are defined in 'preload_bgm.lua'.
 This property is optional.
-* onStart (event name) <- call event at the batch init (before its enemy spawn because the whole spawn can be delayed and an every enemy spawn can be delayed, too).
+* onStart (event name) <- call event at the wave init (before its enemy spawn because the whole spawn can be delayed and an every enemy spawn can be delayed, too).
-* onEnter (event name) <- call event on the last player crossing the left bound of the batch.
+* onEnter (event name) <- call event on the last player crossing the left bound of the wave.
-* onLeave (event name) <- call event on the last player crossing the right bound of the batch.
+* onLeave (event name) <- call event on the last player crossing the right bound of the wave.
-* onComplete (event name) <- call event (name) on the last batch enemy death.
+* onComplete (event name) <- call event (name) on the last wave enemy death.

-> Hint: Every batch event should be defined as a global event somewhere at the stage.
+> Hint: Every wave event should be defined as a global event somewhere at the stage.
 Keep it away from the walking areas to prevent starting on a player collision.

-## Add enemy units to a batch ##
+## Add enemy units to a wave ##
 Go to the layers tab.
-Select any **Object layer** within "batch" **Group layer**.
+Select any **Object layer** within "wave" **Group layer**.

 Now you can add enemy units or stage objects into the game.
 Every unit should have these properties